 Pat and Maureen attempt to get to the party, but it’s a cursed journey for them.
 They arrive at the train station, leave to get a bottle for the party, come back to the train station, leave again to go back to the off licence where Pat left her purse, come back to the train station, realise they’ve lost the address, wander about for ages, etc, etc.

 Both Jo and Shirley receive knock-backs.
 Jo’s clearly well shot of the loathsome Brad but Gordon’s decision to pretend that his evening’s heart to heart with Shirley never happened feels much more significant.
-For Shirley, who rarely finds herself with male company, it’s obvious why.
+For Shirley, who rarely finds herself with male company, it’s an obvious blow.
 Her initial tears and later stony face (as she observes the newly arrived Sita and Mark) hammers this point home.